 Now we will be measuring for the height of your door.
 Starting on the left side, measure from the inside edge of Trim C (blue) to the top of the Door Sill (green) where you'd expect the screen door and sill to meet.
 If your door sill is slanted, measure to the lowest part of the sill that will rest beneath the screen door.
 Try to be as accurate as possible.
 Record the left side measurement as Measurement 4.
 Repeat the process for the right side.
 Record the right side measurement as Measurement 5.
 If the two measurements vary, use the tallest of the two.
 This is your Actual Height.

 As a precautionary step, we ask that you also measure for the depth of your trim.
 This is to insure that our hardware will fit, as well as that your new screen door will be seated properly in the frame without modification to your trim.
 To install one of our screen doors and hardware, your trim must be at least 1 1/8" thick.
 If your trim doesn't meet this requirement, we recommend consulting a local carpenter prior to ordering to make the necessary modifications.

 You're ready to order!
 You can now visit our product page and select the screen door you wish to buy.
-For this example, we'll be selecting the Salmon stye door from the Nature Collection.
+For this example, we'll be selecting the Premium Series Moose door from our Nature Collection.